Ashwin-1709/advent-of-code-2024/README.md

 #### Day 7
 - Bitmasking can be used to try all combinations.
 This can be done in $O(2^{n})$.
 - Instead of two options, we now have three options for each operator.
 Brute force can be done with time complexity $O(3^{n})$.
+#### Day 8
+- For each cell, we can check if it can be an antinode with respect to any antenna.
+Checking if a cell is in same direction with two antennas, we can use dot product and check if the two antennas and the cell form a collinear line.